smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Lexical notes
 -------------

-Smithy models MUST be encoded using UTF-8 and SHOULD use Unix style line endings (``\n``).
-The Smithy ABNF is whitespace sensitive.
+* Smithy models MUST be encoded using UTF-8 and SHOULD use Unix style line endings (``\n``).
+* The Smithy ABNF is whitespace sensitive.
+* Except for within strings, commas in the Smithy IDL are considered whitespace.
+Commas can be used anywhere where they make the model easier to read (for example, in complex traits defined on a single line).

 .. _smithy-idl-abnf: